openstax/corgi/bakery/README.md

-## Bakery Concourse Pipeline Generator and Bakery CLI
+## Bakery Concourse Pipeline Config Generator and Bakery CLI

 This directory contains the code necessary to both generate and run our content distribution and pdf pipelines, either in individual steps or as a whole.
 Effort has been put in to paramaterize code pieces so that:
 - A downstream user (user of the Bakery CLI)